LGGGreg/MiniLathe-GearCalc/README.md

   - Prioritizes 2-gear setups over 4-gear setups
   - Prioritizes keeping gears in the same position (A, B, C, D) when possible
   - Prioritizes the largest gear in position D (leadscrew)
+- Adds some common metric and imperial threads to the favorites list by default

 ## Usage